-The new coronavirus has now reached the United States, though you should know the current risk for becoming infected is low.
+The new coronavirus has now reached the United States.
 While officials are still learning about this new strain of the virus, check out this basic information and tips to help protect you and your family.

 What is coronavirus?

-The 2019 novel coronavirus (2019-nCoV) is a new respiratory virus.
+The 2019 novel coronavirus (COVID-19) is a new respiratory virus.
 Past coronavirus outbreaks include the MERS outbreak in 2015 as well as the SARS outbreak in 2002.

 Coronaviruses are a large family of viruses that come from different types of animals.
 Sometimes, these animal coronaviruses can infect people and from there can spread person-to-person.